flauwekeul/workshop-rxjs-breakout/README.md

 ### Development

 Run `npm start` to start a dev server and visit `http://localhost:8080/` to see the fruits of your labour.
 You can import types, constants and utils from the `shared` folder.
-Take care not to import from the `finished` folder as that would make this workshop too easy 😉.

 ### Step 1: Render a paddle that "follows" the mouse